actions-marketplace-validations/DataDog_ensure-ci-success/docs/limitations.md

-## Do not set a name to the job shipping ensure-ci-success
+## Do not set a name for the job running ensure-ci-success

 The `ensure-ci-success` action verifies that all jobs in a pull request have completed successfully.
 However, since it runs as part of the current pull request CI, it must exclude itself from the list of jobs it evaluates.